Instagram tests using AI, other tools for age verification

-Yoti has been working with several big U.K. supermarkets on face-scanning counters at self-check-out counters.
-It has also started verifying the age of new users of the youth-oriented French video chatroom app Yubo.
+Yoti has been working with several big U.K. supermarkets on face-scanning cameras at self-check-out counters.
+It has also started verifying the age of users of the youth-oriented French video chatroom app Yubo.

 While Instagram is likely to follow through with its promise to delete an applicant’s facial imagery and not try to use it to recognize individual faces, the normalization of face-scanning presents other societal concerns, said Daragh Murray, a senior lecturer at the University of Essex’s law school.

 “It’s problematic because there are a lot of known biases with trying to identify by things like age or gender,” Murray said.
 “You’re essentially looking at a stereotype and people just differ so much.”

 A 2019 study by a U.S. agency found that facial recognition technology often performs unevenly based on a person’s race, gender or age.
 The National Institute of Standards and Technology found higher error rates for the youngest and oldest people.
 There’s not yet such a benchmark for age-estimating facial analysis, but Yoti’s own published analysis of its results reveals a similar trend, with slightly higher error rates for women and people with darker skin tones.